andymotta/terraform-kubernetes-logging-monitoring/README.md

-# Kubernetes Monitoring and Logging
+# Kubernetes Monitoring
-Pluggable Terraform module to install basic monitoring and logging on Kubernetes clusters
+Pluggable Terraform module to install basic monitoring on Kubernetes clusters

 ## Usage
 Passing a provider alias when DNS zone is in a different account